glennhickey/progressiveCactus/README.md

 **`--database=DATABASE`**

 Select the type of database from either `tokyo_cabinet` or `kyoto_tycoon` (see below).  `kyoto_tycoon` is necessary to obtain speedup from most types of parallelism and therefore recommended for larger alignments.

-**`--configFile=CONFIGFILE`**

-Specify xml file containing configuration parameters.
-The default file can be found in `submodules/cactus/progressive/cactus_progressive_workflow_config.xml`.
-For experts only.

 **`--legacy`**